Hoe ik talent voor het leven kreeg

 In the foreword Al Galidi explains that the narrator is not himself: “That way I could be the writer without having to be the hero.”
 Then he tackles the question of whether the book is true or not: “To someone who just can’t believe it’s true, this book is fiction, but it is non-fiction to anyone who keeps an open mind.”

-Written in a direct, less florid style than Al Galidi’s previous books, How I Found a Talent for Living sets the playfulness of literature against the dour starkness of official rules and regulations.
+Written in a direct, less florid style than Al Galidi’s previous books, Two Blankets, Three Sheets sets the playfulness of literature against the dour starkness of official rules and regulations.
 Al Galidi masterfully elevates waiting to a true art in this very relevant book for these times.